robvanmieghem/electrumatomicswap/README.md

 * Bitcoin ([Electrum](https://electrum.org/))
 * Litecoin ([Electrum-ltc](https://electrum-ltc.org))

-The swaps are compatible with te tools. performed by the Decred swaps
+The swaps are compatible with the ones performed by the Decred swap tools.